LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 Conversely, assume the bot agent receives a message from the consumer at 1:00 p.m., and it then receives the consumer's next message at 2:00 p.m.
 The delay between consumer messages is 60 minutes.
 If the maxConsumerMessageDelay is set to 30 minutes, the bot will not respond to the message received at 2:00 p.m.

+The default value of 30 minutes should suit most use cases due to the sequential nature of bot conversations, where the conversation either ends in resolution or escalation.
+However, messaging is asynchronous, so a consumer might reply in intervals that are longer than 30 minutes.
+As a result, you can increase this value if needed based on your use cases.

 **Default value**: 30<br>
 **Messaging**: Yes<br>
 **Chat**: No<br>